 Regardless of the configuration, fingers should be kept away from rotating parts and pinch points.
 Operators should avoid using a tool over their shoulders or reaching to tighten a fastener.

 Knowing when a fastener has been tightened correctly depends on the tool.
 Stall tools have a clutch that ratchets at a preset torque.
-“A stall tool stops when you let go of the trigger,” says Andre Melis, key account manager for new domestics at Stanley Assembly Technologies.
+“A stall tool stops when you let go of the trigger,” says Andre Melis, director of sales at Apex Tool Group.
 “The more you hold on, the more force is applied to the fastener.
 For ergonomic reasons, operators don’t want to hold onto the trigger too long, so they tend to stop prematurely and torque accuracy is all over the map.”

 Shut-off tools stop automatically when a preset torque is reached.
 These tools also provide visual and audible signals when a fastener has been tightened correctly.
 For example, many tools have LEDs in their handles.
 Green LEDs illuminate when fasteners are tightened correctly; red ones light up when they aren’t.
 Other tools can signal to a light-stack or video monitor to tell the operator that the joint was good or bad.

-Technology can also alert operators when the tools themselves aren’t functioning correctly, says Steve Tayler, vice president of business development at Makita USA Inc. For example, cordless tools from Makita are equipped with voltage sensors that shut off the tools when battery capacity drops below 5 percent.
+Technology can also alert operators when the tools themselves aren’t functioning correctly.
+For example, cordless tools from Makita are equipped with voltage sensors that shut off the tools when battery capacity drops below 5 percent.
 The tool won’t operate if the battery does not have enough power to apply the required torque, even if there’s enough juice to turn the motor.
 A flashing LED warns the operator when battery capacity is close to the 5 percent limit.

 Similarly, the controller for a DC electric tool monitors the electrical performance of the motor and tracks how many hours the tool has run.
 If problems occur, the controller will shut down the tool and alert maintenance personnel.
 A pneumatic tool can be paired with a controller that monitors and regulates air pressure.
 The device will alert the operator if there’s not enough air pressure to run the tool.